NBCUTechnology/pubstack/README.md

 ### Operating Systems
 - We support Mac users running Mavericks
 - Linux users (we trust you to know what you're doing!)
+- Windows (untested and currently unsupported, but feedback welcome)

 ### VPN